 Nigel Harris is Emeritus Professor at the Open University, appointed from 1st Jan 2019; previous post was Professor of Tectonics at the Open University.
 His valedictory address was presented in January 2019.

 My doctoral research focussed on the origin of granites in the Pyrenees (University of Cambridge).
 Following post-doctoral studies in the field of Archean tectonics and zircon geochronology at the University of Toronto and the Carnegie Geophysical Laboratory (Washington D.C.)
-I developed my taste for fieldwork as a survey geologist on the Arabian-Nubian Shield (Saudi Arabia) and for mineral exploration, on the Semail ophiolite (UAE).
-Returning to the U.K. I worked as a lecturer for the University of London and then the Open University where I developed my research on crustal growth in the Arabian-Nubian shield and on the evolution of the lower crust (origin of charnockites) in South India.
+I developed my taste for fieldwork as a survey geologist on the Arabian-Nubian Shield (Saudi Arabia) and for mineral exploration on the Semail ophiolite (UAE).
+Returning to the U.K. I worked as a lecturer for the University of London and then the Open University where my research focussed on crustal growth in the Arabian-Nubian shield and on the evolution of the lower crust (origin of charnockites) in South India.
 Since 1985 I have been working primarily in Tibet and the Himalaya, linking tectonics, metamorphism and magmatism to improve our understanding of the evolution of both crust and lithospheric mantle during continental collision.

 The scope of my scientific interests covers the following topics:

 Teaching activities are underpinned by synergy with my research activities, covering the broad fields of igneous and metamorphic petrology, Earth systems science and tectonics.
-I am particularly active in the provision of field training to Open University students, both as part of the undergraduate curriculum and as extra-curricular activites as exemplified by OUGS Himalayan field trips to Nepal, Bhutan, Sikkim and Ladakh.
+I have been particularly active in the provision of field training to Open University students, both as part of the undergraduate curriculum and as extra-curricular activites as exemplified by OUGS Himalayan field trips to Nepal, Bhutan, Sikkim and Ladakh.